Nvidia drags Wall Street down as United Airlines says it's impossible to predict this year's economy

 Tariffs could also drive up inflation, at least temporarily, by pushing U.S. importers to pass along the higher costs to their customers.

-Fears about such higher prices drove a spending binge last month, and sales growth at U.S. retailers accelerated by more than economists expected.
+Fears about such price rises drove a spending binge last month, and sales at U.S. retailers accelerated by more than economists expected.
 Growth surged to 1.4% in March from February, up from 0.2% the prior month.

-Economists said much of that was likely because U.S. shoppers were rushing to buy automobiles, electronics and other items whose prices may rise ultimately sharply because of tariffs.
+Economists said much of that was likely because U.S. shoppers were rushing to buy automobiles, electronics and other items before their prices could rise because of possible tariffs.

-Recent surveys have shown U.S. households are feeling much more pessimistic about the economy because of tariffs, and a fear is that it could lead them to pull back eventually on their spending, which could cause a recession by itself.
+Recent surveys have shown U.S. households are feeling more pessimistic about the economy because of tariffs, and a fear is that it could lead them to pull back on their spending eventually, which could cause a recession by itself.

-Treasury yields bit in the bond market following the report on retail sales.
-The yield on the 10-year Treasury fell to 4.33% from 4.35% late Tuesday.
+Treasury yields eased in the bond market.
+The yield on the 10-year Treasury fell to 4.31% from 4.35% late Tuesday.

 In stock markets abroad, indexes fell across much of Europe and Asia.

-The FTSE 100 dipped 0.4% in London after the government said inflation in the U.K. fell for the second month running in March, largely as a result of lower gas prices.
+The FTSE 100 rose 0.1% in London after the government said inflation in the U.K. fell for the second month running in March, largely as a result of lower gas prices.

 AP Business Writers Matt Ott and Elaine Kurtenbach contributed.